inosmeet/inosmeet.github.io/content/posts/final.md

 What I really enjoyed during this period was having the freedom to make decisions and try things my way.
 It felt great to have that level of ownership.
 Working alongside industry experts was a huge bonus—
 I got to learn from their experience while still having the space to explore and grow on my own.
 Overall, it was a super empowering experience.

+Looking back, If I had a chance to do it all over again, I’d just sprinkle in a bit more structure to balance the freedom with some checkpoints—because even the best adventures can benefit from a few guiding stars.

 ----
 I want to extend my heartfelt thanks to **Google** for providing this incredible opportunity through the GSoC program.
 It’s been an amazing journey of learning and growth.
 A big thank you to the **Python